UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   both followed by a REST API endpoint.

-## Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition
-To read how this can be done, read
-[Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition](ricgraph_install_configure.md#restore-a-neo4j-desktop-database-dump-of-ricgraph-in-neo4j-community-edition).

 ## How to install Ricgraph and Ricgraph Explorer on SURF Research Cloud
 [SURF Research Cloud](https://www.surf.nl/en/services/surf-research-cloud)
 is a portal where you can easily build a virtual research environment.